wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-dotnet-store-data-mongodb-vm.md

 	private string connectionString = "mongodb://<vm-dns-name>";

 Replace `<vm-dns-name>` with the DNS name of the virtual machine running MongoDB you created in the [Create a virtual machine and install MongoDB][] step of this tutorial.
-To find the DNS name of your virtual machine, go to the Azure  Classic Management  Portal, select **Virtual Machines**, and find **DNS Name**.
+To find the DNS name of your virtual machine, go to the Azure Portal  Preview , select **Virtual Machines**, and find **DNS Name**.

 If the DNS name of the virtual machine is "testlinuxvm.chinacloudapp.cn" and MongoDB is listening on the default port 27017, the connection string line of code will look like: